Can Lack of Sleep Cause You to Feel Cold Questions and Answers

 We very likely do!
-Koala® Center for Sleep & TMJ Disorders treats sleep problems and has locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Koala® Center For Sleep & TMJ Disorders treats sleep problems and has locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
 Please see our Locations page for the clinic location in your area, then contact us at that location to learn more or book a consultation.

 We’d be happy to hear from you for any reason, so don’t hesitate to reach out if you could use some help with your sleep.
 We look forward to hearing from you!